 Accessible Documents for Compliance

 Providing equal access to information through disabled access is just good business.
 This covers all public-facing websites and apps that the organization controls.
-In the quest to validate an organization’s overall digital accessibility, one must, however, not forget digital documents (including presentations and spreadsheets).
+In the quest to validate an organization’s overall digital accessibility, one must, however, not forget to also make digital documents (including presentations and spreadsheets) accessible.